image

 Field Services: Tools & Equipment

-In this engaging and informative Instructor-Led Online Course participants will dive deep into increasing their expertise in the safe, effective, and humane utilization of standard-issue field services equipment.
+In this engaging and informative Instructor-Led Online Course, participants will dive deep into mastering the safe, effective, and humane utilization of standard-issue field services equipment.

-Understanding the significance of low-stress restraint and handling techniques is crucial for both animals and animal control officers alike.
-By prioritizing these methods, we not only ensure the physical and emotional well-being of the animals under the care of the shelters/officers but also ensure the safety and welfare of our dedicated officers.
+Expectations and methodologies for animal handling and capture have changed in recent years.
+Understanding the significance of low-stress restraint and handling techniques is crucial for both animals and animal professionals alike.
+By prioritizing best-practice methods, we not only ensure the physical and emotional well-being of the animals under the care of the shelters/officers but also ensure the safety and welfare of our dedicated staff.
 Low-stress handling minimizes the risk of injury or trauma to the animals, fosters trust and cooperation during interactions, and makes a significant contribution toward ensuring live outcomes for pets as they process through shelters.
 Moreover, best practice handling enhances the safety of officers by reducing the likelihood of aggressive responses from stressed animals, creating a more secure environment for all involved.
 By embracing these practices, we uphold our commitment to compassionate and effective animal care while also promoting the welfare of those tasked with its enforcement.

-As a final deliverable for each cohort, students will be tasked with crafting at least one new animal handling and/or capture policy for their organization, in consultation with the instructor and the other students, which will be adopted after training is over.
+As a final deliverable for each cohort, students will be tasked with crafting a new animal handling and/or capture policy for their organization, in consultation with the instructor and the other students, which will be adopted by their organization after training is over.
+Students will be provided with templates and sample policies to ease development and keep the workload as light as possible.

 (4) 60-minute Zoom classes over 4-weeks, estimated time commitment of 8-12 hours for coursework and classes